 5.2.a.
 Scope of the complete standard: This standard defines the physical layer (PHY) and medium access control (MAC) sublayer specifications for low-data-rate wireless connectivity with fixed, portable, and moving devices with no battery or very limited battery consumption requirements.
 In addition, the standard provides modes that allow for precision ranging.
 PHYs are defined for devices operating various license-free bands in a variety of geographic regions.

 5.2.b.
-Scope of the project: This corrigendum addresses a significant error found in approved IEEE Std 802.15.4-2020 in the SUN OFDM PHY PHR.
+Scope of the project: This corrigendum addresses significant errors found in approved IEEE Std 802.15.4-2020 and subsequent approved amendments.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No